mloet/comic_translator/README.md

 # Comic Translator

-Automatic comic translator extension, using Tesseract and a Yolov8 model to identify and translate text.
+Automatic comic translator extension, using Tesseract and a DETR model to identify and translate text.
 Under development.
-Find currently used speech bubble detector model at https://huggingface.co/kitsumed/yolov8m_seg-speech-bubble/tree/main.